Today, I will review my best third-party E-mount lenses for APS-C or crop sensor cameras.

 So, with this, it’s not too wide, and you can see a pretty good distance away from the subject, but you don’t have to go to the other side of the street to take a photo.

-So, with this lens, you don’t have to go, run on the other side of the street to make a cool photo, or like I know many times.
+So, with this lens, you don’t have to run on the other side of the street to take an excellent photo, as I have known many times.

 Another reason why this is so good is that the 1.4 aperture creates a very blurry background.